mcoria/chesstango/README.md

 Facade pattern is implemented by Game class.

-Decorator pattern can be found at moveexecutors package.
+Decorator pattern can be found at chess.moves package.
 MoveDecorator is an abstract class that declares a reference to concrete components being decorated.

 ## Behavioral Patterns
 - Template method